Azure/azure-monitor-baseline-alerts/docs/content/patterns/specialized/sap/_index.md

 ## Deployment Guide

-We have a [Deployment Guide](./deploy/deploy.md#deployment-guide) available for guidance on how to consume the contents of this repo.
+We have a [Deployment Guide](https://learn.microsoft.com/en-us/azure/sap/monitor/quickstart-portal) for guidance on how to deploy Azure Monitor for SAP.

+[Managed Alerts](https://github.com/Azure/Azure-Monitor-for-SAP-solutions-preview/wiki/9-.b.-Managed-alerts-enabling-bulk-alerts) simplifies alert configuration by allowing bulk view and edits across providers.

 ## Known Issues